Home

 if you don't live near enough to commute each day, I've compiled a list of local resources I hope you'll find helpful with regard to procuring food and/or a place to stay.

-POTENTIAL COVID CONTINGENCIES...
+POTENTIAL PANDEMIC CONTINGENCIES...

-Independent of COVID,
+Independent of a pandemic,

-any classes *I* am unable to facilitate because of illness, injury, family emergency, or any other unexpected calamity will be provided as online material & discussion.
+any classes *I* am unable to facilitate because of illness, injury, family emergency, or any other unexpected calamity will be provided as online material & discussion

 So...